Wildfires and MCPS Air Quality Protocols

 - Building principals will plan to implement indoor lunch and recess schedules in the event of cancellation of outdoor activity.
 Plans will be developed to cancel or postpone middle school athletic activities.

-- When the Air Quality reaches the “Unhealthy” level per the matrix, the safety and operations coordinator will consult with the regional directors and notify the superintendent and all K-8 building principals that all outdoor activities with be canceled/postponed and /or moved indoors.
+- When the Air Quality reaches the “Unhealthy” level per the matrix, the safety and operations coordinator will consult with the assistant superintendent and notify the superintendent and all K-8 building principals that all outdoor activities with be canceled/postponed and /or moved indoors depending on conditions.

-- If the Air Quality reaches the “Very Unhealthy” level, the safety and operations coordinator will consult with the regional directors and notify the superintendent and all principals that both indoor and outdoor games and activities will be canceled/postponed until further notice.
+- If the Air Quality reaches the “Very Unhealthy” level, the safety and operations coordinator will consult with the assistant superintendent and notify the superintendent and all principals that both indoor and outdoor games and activities will be canceled/postponed until further notice.

-- Parent notification regarding canceled or postponed middle school athletic events will be sent via the Connect 5 System to communicate with student and staff households by telephone, email, and text.
+- Parent notification regarding canceled or postponed middle school athletic events will be sent via Blackboard to communicate with student and staff households by telephone, email, and text.

 The same resources will be used for determining appropriate modifications or cancellations to sports practices and competitions.